High Fiber Breakfast for Athletes

 Good sources of soluble fiber include oats, beans, peas, lentils, fruits and vegetables.

-For breakfast options, foods high in soluble fiber such as oatmeal, chia seeds and berries can be great choices to help regulate blood sugar levels and maintain healthy cholesterol levels.
+For breakfast options, foods high in soluble fiber such as oatmeal, chia seeds and berries are great choices to help regulate blood sugar levels and keep you feeling full.

 Insoluble fiber